Sand casting: Silica sand

 Silica (SiO_{2}) sand is the sand found on a beach and is also the most commonly used sand.
 It is either made by crushing sandstone or taken from natural occurring locations, such as beaches and river beds.
 The fusion point of pure silica is 1760 C, however the sands used have a lower melting point due to impurities.
 For high melting point casting, such as steels, a minimum of 98% pure silica sand must be used; however for lower melting point metals, such as cast iron and non-ferrous metals, a lower purity sand can be used (between 94 and 98% pure).

-Silica sand is the most commonly used sand because of its great abundance, and, thus, low cost (therein being its greatest advantage).
+Silica sand is the most commonly used sand because of its great abundance and low cost.
 Its disadvantages are high thermal expansion, which can cause casting defects with high melting point metals, and low thermal conductivity, which can lead to unsound casting.
-It also cannot be used with certain basic metals because it will chemically interact with the metal, forming surface defects.
+It also cannot be used with certain metals because it will chemically interact with the metal, forming surface defects.
 Finally, it releases silica particulates during the pour, risking silicosis in foundry workers.

 Olivine sand

 Olivine is a mixture of orthosilicates of iron and magnesium from the mineral dunite.
 Its main advantage is that it is free from silica, therefore it can be used with basic metals, such as manganese steels.
 Other advantages include a low thermal expansion, high thermal conductivity, and high fusion point.
-Finally, it is safer to use than silica, therefore it is popular in Europe.

 Chromite sand

 Chromite sand is a solid solution of spinels.
 Its advantages are a low percentage of silica, a very high fusion point (1850 C), and a very high thermal conductivity.
-Its disadvantage is its costliness, therefore it is only used with expensive alloy steel casting and to make cores.
+Its disadvantage is its cost, therefore it is only used with expensive alloy steel casting and to make cores.

 Zircon sand

 Zircon sand is a compound of approximately two-thirds zirconium oxide (ZrO_{2}) and one-third silica.
 It has the highest fusion point of all the base sands at 2600 C, a very low thermal expansion, and a high thermal conductivity.
-Because of these good properties it is commonly used when casting alloy steels and other expensive alloys.
+Because of these properties it is commonly used when casting alloy steels and other expensive alloys.
 It is also used as a mold wash (a coating applied to the molding cavity) to improve surface finish.
 However, it is expensive and not readily available.